McDoit/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

-   jsii#298: show default values in sphinx documentation, and respect newlines.

    .. py:attribute:: containerPort

-      The container port of the application load balancer attached to your Fargate service.
-Corresponds to container port mapping.

       :type: number *(optional)* *(readonly)*
-      :default: 80

    .. py:attribute:: cpu

-      The number of cpu units used by the task.

-      Valid values, which determines your range of valid values for the memory parameter:

-      256 (.25 vCPU) - Available memory values: 0.5GB, 1GB, 2GB

-      512 (.5 vCPU) - Available memory values: 1GB, 2GB, 3GB, 4GB

-      1024 (1 vCPU) - Available memory values: 2GB, 3GB, 4GB, 5GB, 6GB, 7GB, 8GB

-      2048 (2 vCPU) - Available memory values: Between 4GB and 16GB in 1GB increments

-      4096 (4 vCPU) - Available memory values: Between 8GB and 30GB in 1GB increments

-      This default is set in the underlying FargateTaskDefinition construct.

       :type: string *(optional)* *(readonly)*
-      :default: 256

    .. py:attribute:: memoryMiB

-      The amount (in MiB) of memory used by the task.

-      This field is required and you must use one of the following values, which determines your range of valid values

-      for the cpu parameter:

-      0.5GB, 1GB, 2GB - Available cpu values: 256 (.25 vCPU)

-      1GB, 2GB, 3GB, 4GB - Available cpu values: 512 (.5 vCPU)

-      2GB, 3GB, 4GB, 5GB, 6GB, 7GB, 8GB - Available cpu values: 1024 (1 vCPU)

-      Between 4GB and 16GB in 1GB increments - Available cpu values: 2048 (2 vCPU)

-      Between 8GB and 30GB in 1GB increments - Available cpu values: 4096 (4 vCPU)

-      This default is set in the underlying FargateTaskDefinition construct.

       :type: string *(optional)* *(readonly)*
-      :default: 512

    .. py:attribute:: publicLoadBalancer

-      Determines whether the Application Load Balancer will be internet-facing

       :type: boolean *(optional)* *(readonly)*
-      :default: true

    .. py:attribute:: publicTasks

-      Determines whether your Fargate Service will be assigned a public IP address.

       :type: boolean *(optional)* *(readonly)*
-      :default: false

 Multiply